dominodatalab/offerings-samples/IRSA-README.md

 **When should you consider using IRSA with Domino?**

-- You would like to use Credential Propagation with Scheduled Jobs in Domino
-- Your Enterprise Policy forbids the use of long lived credentials
+- Does your Enterprise Policy forbid the use of long lived credentials?
-- You would like to use OAuth standards to propagate IAM Role to Domino Workloads
+- Would you like to use OAuth standards to propagate IAM Role to Domino Workloads?
-- You would like to propagate an IAM Role to a Domino workload based on *complex and custom criteria*
+- Would you would like to propagate an IAM Role to a Domino workload based on *complex and custom criteria*?

 **Why does IRSA with Domino help achieve the above goals?**